construction site 24/7 protection los angeles valley alarm solar powered surveillance unit gardena

 Shift-Change and Access Protocols

 Shift changes are the highest-risk window for walk-on theft during the workday.
 When one crew is packing up and another is arriving, the gate is open, attention is divided, and unfamiliar faces blend in.
 Designating one person to manage gate access during transitions reduces this risk significantly.
-It doesn’t have to be a guard — it can be a foreman or lead who controls who enters and exits during the 15-minute overlap.
+It doesn't have to be a guard.
+It can be a foreman or lead who controls who enters and exits during the 15-minute overlap.

 For larger projects with multiple subcontractors, access badges or sign-in sheets create accountability.
-If someone is on site, there’s a record of who they are and who hired them.
+If someone's on site, there's a record of who they are and who hired them.
 When a tool kit goes missing at 3 PM, the sign-in sheet narrows the window and the pool of people who had access.

 Tool Tracking and Inventory Management